FIRST & FOREMOST: PLEASE STOP BUYING POTBELLY PIGS!!!

-- Potbelly Pigs are illegal in most cities and towns including Calgary!!
+- Potbelly Pigs are illegal to have as pets in most cities and towns because they’re classified as livestock.

 - Males grow tusks that need to be professionally maintained.

-- They require a closely monitored diet of specialized feed (not hog grower!!) which is expensive and hard to find.
+- They require a closely monitored diet of specialized feed (not hog grower!) which is typically quite expensive and hard to find.

 - They can become quite aggressive towards other animals and people if not socialized and trained properly.

 - They do not behave like dogs and hate being picked up, cuddled and dressed up in costumes.

 - Potbelly Pigs can live for twenty years.

 - They are not good pets for children or the average person as they require a great deal of expertise.